G-RPL8H870J8

 Table 3: Covid-19 epidemic waves in Côte d’Ivoire between June 2020 and after December 2021 (Source: Institut Pasteur in Côte d’Ivoire).

-On September 3, 2022, Côte d'Ivoire had 86,779 cumulative confirmed cases and 819 deaths.
+On September 3, 2022, Côte d’Ivoire had 86,779 cumulative confirmed cases and 819 deaths.
 The case-fatality rate was 0.9%, one of the lowest in West Africa.
-These results are partly related to the Ivorian institutional response, consistent with African authorities' early response since the beginning of the pandemic (Eboko and Schlimmer 2020).
+These results are partly related to the Ivorian institutional response, consistent with African authorities’ early response since the beginning of the pandemic (Eboko & Schlimmer, 2020).
 Citation=Following the WHO global alert calling on all countries to activate Public Health Emergency Operations Centers (PHECs), the Ministry of Health and Public Hygiene activated its PHEC on December 31, 2019, with the launch of a crisis committee to better manage the disease contraction and spread risk.
 As part of this, COUSP has developed an emergency plan that is currently being implemented.
+(Prime Minister’s Office, March 2020, p.
+3) Two measures differentiate the Ivorian response from other countries’ in West and Central Africa: the lockdown of Abidjan and the quality of care for respiratory illnesses.

 An early response

 On June 20, 2020, Africa had one death for every 10,798 inhabitants; Europe one death for every 3,886 inhabitants; the United States one death for every 2,754 inhabitants.
-Although some African countries (South Africa, Morocco, Mali, Senegal, etc.) were experiencing a “second wave” and Côte d'Ivoire was facing an acceleration of the pandemic from early 2021, the Ivorian situation benefited from the measures taken in March-April 2020.
+Although some African countries (South Africa, Morocco, Mali, Senegal, etc.) were experiencing a “second wave” and Côte d’Ivoire was facing an acceleration of the pandemic from early 2021, the Ivorian situation benefited from the measures taken in March–April 2020.
 Indeed, the lockdown of Abidjan from March 26 to July 15, 2020 helped to contain the pandemic in the economic capital, which is also the most important health network in the country.
 A total of 577 bars were closed in the Abidjan district and the state of emergency was extended until July 30.
 The Ivorian Prime Minister, the late Mamadou Gon Coulibaly, announced on March 31, 2020, an “economic, social and humanitarian support plan” amounting to “1.7 trillion CFA francs” (€2.6b), or “approximately 5% of the Ivorian GDP”.
-At the time of this announcement, Côte d'Ivoire had only one death (Eboko and Schlimmer 2020).
+At the time of this announcement, Côte d’Ivoire had only one death (Eboko & Schlimmer, 2020).
 Figures 4 and 5 show the epidemiological impact of this policy measure over a two-year period.

 Figure 4: Initial impacts of the Abidjan lockdown on the spread of the disease in Côte d’Ivoire on April 5, 2020 (Source: National Institute of Public Health of Côte d’Ivoire).